cloudsidekick/customers-microservice/README.md

 Start here, compile first.
 Update this file as needed.

-Be sure to enter any important comentary in this file as well
+Be sure to enter any important comentary in this file as well, specifically noting any changes to endpoits.